technoon-org/technoon.org/ainoon/index.md

 <!--   <h3 style="margin-bottom: 0;">AINoon will be running in the Auckland CBD from 11:15am to 12:45pm for five Tuesdays starting Feb 24. <a target="_blank" rel="noopener" href="https://docs.google.com/forms/d/e/1FAIpQLSfTyjYFBuMzr2F3HXcmYPHLq_qh1lwP3houWUrG80JOat3QBw/viewform?usp=publish-editor">Apply Now!</a></h3> -->
 <!-- </div> -->

-> "TechNoon provided us hands-on experience, for people at all levels, which benefits everyone resulting in a better comprehensive understanding of AI"

 Generative AI is a powerful tool that individuals and businesses can leverage through services like ChatGPT, Microsoft Copilot, and Google's Gemini.
 However, AI has limitations we're not used to in